 The Hybrid Approach: Best Option for Most Agents

-Many agents don’t pick one path - they use both.
-They use DIY tools for speed and volume, and bring in a pro for key listings.
-Just know your cost structure and your time.
+Many agents use both.
+Use DIY tools for speed and volume, bring in a pro for key listings:

-- Use DIY tools for quick listing videos, short-form content, and regular posts
+- Use AI or DIY tools for quick listing videos, short-form content, and regular posts

 - Bring in a pro for big listings, branding assets, or one-time video packages